 Anxiety is a normal response to stress or danger, but it can be debilitating.
 At times it is helpful because it can help prepare the body for action, and it can improve performance in a range of situations.
 Anxiety becomes a problem when it is experienced intensely and it persistently interferes with a person's daily life.

 Depression and anxiety commonly occur together.
 Not everybody who is anxious is depressed, but most depressed patients have some symptoms of anxiety.
-(It is thought that depression follows on as a response to anxiety such that anxiety is suppressed to such an extent that it is no longer experiences.
-Anxiety may reoccur as the depression lifts.)
+Depression can follow on as a response to long term anxiety.

 Aren't some people just anxious all of the time?

 People have different degrees of background, or 'trait', anxiety.
 High trait anxiety may stem from inherited behaviour or early relationships in childhood.
 It is also related to personality.

 In addition to this inherent background anxiety, people react differently to everyday situations.
 Some people become anxious very easily, others never seem to get anxious.
 The anxiety that people get because of specific experiences is called 'state' anxiety.

 An individual with high trait anxiety is particularly vulnerable to experiencing high state anxiety in stressful situations.

 Anxiety symptoms are extremely common - everybody experiences them from time to time.
 Specific anxiety disorders or illnesses are also not as rare as you might think, being present in around 5 per cent of the population at any time.